| The following is the complete

 I suspect it is at least a part of the problem, but I admit there

 has been no specific study looking into the issue.
 More comments later.
+The other issue is early neutering.
+This is a monster

 can-o-worms.
 Let me define early neutering.
 Growth patterns vary from